dawidwebb/projectApp/create-own-docker-image/README.md

-# How to create own docker images TODO
+# How to create own docker images

 ## Dockerfile